mave5/AIclub/meetings.md

 The Paper covers the design of a hand gesture recognition system using novel combination of hardware and software processing pipelines.
 The paper discusses the benifits of keeping the software modular in a processing pipeline and using different feature modeling and extraction before training a machine learning model ontop of these features.

+There is another paper: [Interacting with Soli: Exploring Fine-Grained Dynamic Gesture Recognition in the Radio-Frequency Spectrum](http://dl.acm.org/citation.cfm?id=2984565), that combines signals from soli with recurrent CNN for accuracte gesture recognition.

 -----